 Other Expenses

-Other expenses can be incurred after someone has passed, which burial insurance can cover.
+Other expenses can be incurred after someone has passed that burial insurance can cover.
 Many loved ones are left with certain debts after they pass away that will need to be settled.
 This includes:

 - Medical Bills